boazbk/crypto/lec_01_introduction.md

 Shannon's manuscript was written in 1945 but was classified, and a partial version was only published in 1949.
 Still it has revolutionized cryptography, and is the forerunner to much of what followed.

 The Venona project's history is described in [this document](http://nsarchive.gwu.edu/NSAEBB/NSAEBB278/01.PDF).
 Aside from Grabeel and Zubko, credit to the discovery that the Soviets were reusing keys is shared by Lt.
 Richard Hallock, Carrie Berry, Frank Lewis, and Lt.
-Karl Elmquist, and there are others that have made important contribution to this project.
+Karl Elmquist, and there are others that have made important contributions to this project.
 See pages 27 and 28 in the document.

 In a [1955 letter to the NSA](https://www.nsa.gov/news-features/declassified-documents/nash-letters/assets/files/nash_letters1.pdf) that only recently came forward, John Nash proposed an "unbreakable" encryption scheme.
-He wrote _"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer....
-The significance of this conjecture [that certain encryption schemes are exponentially secure against key recovery attacks] .. is that it is quite feasible to design ciphers that are effectively unbreakable. "_.
+He wrote _"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer...
+The significance of this conjecture [that certain encryption schemes are exponentially secure against key recovery attacks] .. is that it is quite feasible to design ciphers that are effectively unbreakable."_
 John Nash made seminal contributions in mathematics and game theory, and was awarded both the Abel Prize in mathematics and the Nobel Memorial Prize in Economic Sciences.
 However, he has struggled with mental illness throughout his life.
 His biography, [A Beautiful Mind](https://en.wikipedia.org/wiki/A_Beautiful_Mind_(book)) was made into a popular movie.
 It is natural to compare Nash's 1955 letter to the NSA to the 1956 letter by [Kurt Gödel to John von Neumann](https://www.cs.cmu.edu/~aada/courses/15251s15/www/notes/godel-letter.pdf).